jostrzol/mst-proj/README.md

 1. Build a circuit using one of the provided schematics from [](./docs/circuits).
 2. Ensure that the hardware is correctly configured (see #Configuration).
-3. Make sure the connection to the devie works:
+3. Make sure the connection to the device works:
    - (Raspberry Pi) Ensure that Raspberry Pi is reachable at `raspberrypi.local`.
    - (ESP) Ensure that ESP is plugged into an USB port of the computer.
 4. Run: